FAQ for Journalists

 Don’t see your question below?

-The Report for America team looks for journalists who will do great work, can overcome challenges, solve problems and be an asset to their community and newsroom.
-Corps members selected are typically emerging journalists with one to three years experience and have a strong commitment to public service.
+We look for journalists who will do great work, can overcome challenges, solve problems and be an asset to their community and newsroom.
+Corps members are typically early career journalists with one to three years experience and have a strong commitment to public service.
 In the application we look for:

 • Concrete evidence that the applicant can do journalism